openml/openml-docker-dev/readme.md

 ```
 docker-compose rm -f ; docker-compose pull ; docker-compose -f docker-compose.yml -f docker-compose-aws.yml up -d --build
 ```

+All environment settings in the docker files are not used when running the images on AWS, all environment variables therefore need to be set in the AWS task definition per container configuration

 ### [Optional hot-reload new website]
 Using a hot-reload in docker requires you to set the volume of the source code to your local folder of the new website.
 Flask runs in development mode and will see changes you make without requireing you to rebuild the image.
 The only downside is that you are unable to reach the new front-end (React code) via the docker URL.
 You can seperatly run a node development server for the front-end to also enable hot-reload for the React front-end.